 - Crystal Spires and Togas: The Venusians are an advanced society and they certainly wear togas.

-- Pass the Popcorn: During the catfight mentioned above, Nick promptly pulls out a large bowl of popcorn.
+- Pass the Popcorn: During the catfight between the Venusian and Mercurian queens, Nick promptly pulls out a large bowl of popcorn.

 - Proud Warrior Race: The Mercurians are borderline space Amazons and their queen is their greatest warrior.